alexhkurz/coronavirus-in-R/README.md

 - Classify countries according to different growth rates.
 At the moment it looks as if almost all countries have the same growth rate, but, also, at the moment we always ever directly compare two countries.

-- Data preprocessing: Extracting data from large tables, ...

-- Programming: Variables, Functions, How to use git, Machine Learning, ...
+- Programming: Machine Learning, ...

 - Maths: Metric spaces, similarlity measures, ...

-- Once we learned enough we could take part in [Kaggle Challenges](https://www.kaggle.com/covid19)
+- Once we learned enough we could take part in [Kaggle Challenges](https://www.kaggle.com/covid19) (this is a long way off)

 ---